Libya: Interwar period and the Second Libyan Civil War (2011–2020)

 The Second Civil War began in May 2014 following fighting between rival parliaments with tribal militias and jihadist groups soon taking advantage of the power vacuum.
 Most notably, radical Islamist fighters seized Derna in 2014 and Sirte in 2015 in the name of the Islamic State.
 In February 2015, neighbouring Egypt launched airstrikes against IS in support of the Tobruk government.
 In June 2014, elections were held to the House of Representatives, a new legislative body intended to take over from the General National Congress.
 The elections were marred by violence and low turnout, with voting stations closed in some areas.
 Secularists and liberals did well in the elections, to the consternation of Islamist lawmakers in the GNC, who reconvened and declared a continuing mandate for the GNC, refusing to recognise the new House of Representatives.
 Armed supporters of the General National Congress occupied Tripoli, forcing the newly elected parliament to flee to Tobruk.

 In January 2015, meetings were held with the aim to find a peaceful agreement between the rival parties in Libya.
 The so-called Geneva-Ghadames talks were supposed to bring the GNC and the Tobruk government together at one table to find a solution of the internal conflict.
 However, the GNC actually never participated, a sign that internal division not only affected the "Tobruk Camp", but also the "Tripoli Camp".
 Meanwhile, terrorism within Libya steadily increased, also affecting neighbouring countries.
 The terrorist attack against the Bardo Museum in Tunisia on 18 March 2015 was reportedly carried out by two Libyan-trained militants.
 During 2015 an extended series of diplomatic meetings and peace negotiations were supported by the United Nations, as conducted by the Special Representative of the Secretary-General (SRSG), Spanish diplomat Bernardino León.
 UN support for the SRSG-led process of dialogue carried on in addition to the usual work of the United Nations Support Mission in Libya (UNSMIL).
+In July 2015 SRSG Leon reported to the UN Security Council on the progress of the negotiations, which at that point had just achieved a political agreement on 11 July setting out "a comprehensive framework... includ[ing] guiding principles... institutions and decision-making mechanisms to guide the transition until the adoption of a permanent constitution."